Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Hogwarst Castle| ©Karen Roe

-The Harry Potter Tours in London have different prices depending on factors such as the size of the group, the duration of the activity and whether it is done on foot or in a vehicle.
+Harry Potter Tours in London have different prices depending on factors such as the size of the group, the duration of the activity and whether it is done on foot or in a vehicle:

 Book a Harry Potter tour in London

-Do children pay admission to these activities and can you save a little on their tickets?
+Do children pay admission to these activities and can you save a little on your tickets?

 Park Lobby| ©Karen Roe